Using the Slash Accounting Dashboard

 - In Review: New transactions that need your attention.
 This is where you'll categorize transactions, add memos, and make any adjustments before they're ready to sync.

-- Ready to Sync: Transactions you've approved and are queued up to push to QuickBooks.
+- Ready to Sync: Transactions you've approved and are queued up to push to your accounting software.

-- Synced: Transactions that have been successfully exported to QuickBooks.
+- Synced: Transactions that have been successfully exported to your accounting software.

 - Archived: Transactions you've chosen to exclude from syncing (for example, internal transfers you handle differently in your books).